 Here's a sample!

-What is important to remember from this is that the citizens of Norway do not need a Canada visa for short stays.
+What is important to remember is that the citizens of Norway do not need a Canada visa for short-term stays.
 You need, however, a Canada ETA to board your flight.
-The ETA is valid for 5 years since issue or until your passport expires if that happens first.
+The ETA has a validity for 5 years since issue or until your passport expires if that happens first.
 You are granted multiple entries and you can stay in Canada for up to 180 days per visit.

-Trust iVisa and we will gladly help you to have a stress free process and an enjoyable trip!
+Trust iVisa and we will gladly help you to have a stress free process and an enjoyable journey!